Frequently Asked Questions

 What do I need to do before arrival?
 How do I pay?

-In order to reduce the need for close interaction between you and staff, we ask that all paperwork and payment is received in advance of your stay.
-We will need your signed contract, COVID-19 release form (one per family), and total payment before your arrival.
+To keep things simple, we ask that all paperwork and payment be made advance of your stay.
+We will need your signed contract and total payment before your arrival.
 You can pay online or send payment to: 15406 Watercress Way, Cassopolis, MI 49031

 We also ask that everyone in your family conducts a self-health check to ensure that everyone is healthy before coming to Camp.
 If you or anyone in your family has any of the following symptoms, please stay home.